 Ohio is considered a national model in reducing its juvenile detention population without sacrificing safety.

-Twelve states have managed to maintain court order and safety without violating the due process and Constitutional rights of children appearing in juvenile court.
+Twenty three states and Washington D.C. have managed to maintain court order and safety without violating the due process and constitutional rights of children appearing in juvenile court.

 Ohio can do the same.